Williamston, North Carolina: Geography

 Williamston is in eastern North Carolina, in central Martin County.
 It is bordered to the north by the Roanoke River, which serves as the Bertie County line.

 Major highways include US 13, US 17 and US 64.
 Tarboro is 30 mi to the west and Plymouth is 20 mi to the east, both by US 64.
 Washington is 22 mi to the south by US 17, and Windsor is 13 mi to the north via US 17 and 13 combined.
 Greenville is 35 mi to the southwest via US 13 or 27 mi by local highways.

 According to the U.S. Census Bureau, the town of Williamston has a total area of 4.5 sqmi, all land.

+Climate

+Williamston has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.